PostHog/posthog.com/contents/blog/product-market-fit-game.md

 ### A simple, repeatable sales motion

 Do _not_ prioritize scaling your sales when you're trying to get to product-market fit.
 Just focus on getting one deal done at a time.
-Here is how to do that:

-1. Introductions through your own network, people you worked with, went to school with, where your family work or went to school.
-Everybody has _some_ network – don't feel like you need to be a sales legend to do this.

-2. If you're in an accelerator, message other companies.
-Be personalized.

-3. People from companies that your product is perfect for.
+User your network, directly approach companies you think your product is perfect for, go to events.

-4. Events.
-You may be able to get free tickets via a partner.

 In general, don't expect sales from marketing (paid ads / content) – these are more scalable methods.
-Instead, be hands on.
+Instead, be hands-on.
 Early on, you'll win on the quality and personalization of your sales approach.

 Keep yourself accountable – set some goals for meetings booked and stick to them.
 As with booking feedback calls, be hyper responsive.
-If you respond to people within minutes (whether booking a meeting, or progressing a deal), you'll get them while they're available and happy to engage.
-I used to obsessively respond to people on LinkedIn all day while in this phase.

-### How to do sales calls

 Once you're on a call, get the prospect to open up about their challenges, and figure out with them if your product could solve their problems.
 It's worth qualifying the lead as you do this.
 The simplest method is BANT (Budget, Authority, Need, Timeline).